 6. Which book do you have the fondest memories of?

 Well, probably the Harry Potter series, but to be honest, I have fond memories of almost all my books.
-It’s kind of funny because I can usually remember where I was and what music I listened to while reading my favourite books for the first time, but I have to think really hard to recall what I did only a few days ago.
+It’s kind of funny because I can usually remember where I was and things like what music I listened to while reading my favourite books for the first time, but I have to think really hard to recall what I did only a few days ago.

 7. Which book did you have the most difficulty reading?